borgmatic-collective/borgmatic/docs/reference/configuration/monitoring/sentry.md

 The `monitor_slug` value comes from the "Monitor Slug" under "Cron Details" on the same Sentry monitor page.

-The `environment` value is optionally specifies the enviroment that is used in sentry.
+The `environment` value optionally specifies the enviroment that is used in Sentry.

 With this configuration, borgmatic pings Sentry whenever borgmatic starts, finishes, or fails, but only when any of the `create`, `prune`, `compact`, or